 Blue Cross Blue Shield PPO Maroon Plan Blue Cross Blue Shield HDHP Maroon Savings (Maroon PPO) Choice Plan (Maroon Savings Choice) You will pay less out of pocket when you receive care at the University of Chicago Medical Center (UCMC).
 Your deductible and out-of-pocket maximum include in-network and out-of-network expenses combined.
 That means if you see an in-network doctor and pay \$200 for the service, and later see an out-of-network doctor and pay \$500 for the service, the combined amount of \$700 will apply to your deductible and out-of-pocket maximum.
 You have access to a Health Savings Account (HSA) and you can contribute pre-tax dollars.
 You are responsible for the full family deductible if you are enrolled with a spouse and/or children.
 You are responsible for the full cost of non-preventive prescription drugs until you have met your deductible.
 Once you have met the deductible, copayments will apply until you reach the out-of- pocket maximum.

-You can review the Summary of Benefits and Coverage and glossary online at https://humanresources.uchicago.edu/ benefits/nonmedicareeligible.shtml, or you can request a paper copy, free of charge, through the Benefits Office at 855.822.8901 or retiree@uchicago.edu.
+Includes Progyny, fertility and family building Includes Progyny, fertility and family building benefits. benefits.
+You can review the Summary of Benefits and Coverage and glossary online at and Coverage and glossary online at https://humanresources.uchicago.edu/ benefits/nonmedicareeligible.shtml, or you can request a paper copy, free of charge, through the Benefits Office at 855.822.8901 or retiree@uchicago.edu.